1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Content jumping – If your website’s elements move around, it may cause the ads to jump in and shift all the content.
 Not only does it hurt the user experience, but it also encourages the users to click on the ads accidentally.
 As a result, Google’s click penalty.

-How to Know if You are Affected?
+How to Know if You Are Affected?

 • A sudden dip in the overall revenue from AdSense/AdX.